Vietnam confirms latest virus outbreak is more contagious UK variant

 By Phuong Nguyen

+HANOI, Feb 2 (Reuters) - Vietnam's health minister said on Tuesday a newly detected coronavirus outbreak, which has infected 301 people and spread to 10 provinces and cities, is caused by the more contagious British variant of the coronavirus.

+"The new variant is spreading fast, we have to be faster," Deputy Prime Minister Vu Duc Dam, who heads the COVID-19 taskforce, said at a government meeting.

-HANOI, Feb 2 (Reuters) - Vietnam's health minister said on Tuesday a newly detected coronavirus outbreak, which has infected 276 people and spread to 10 provinces and cities, is caused by the more contagious British variant of the coronavirus.
-Six days since the virus reemerged in the northern province of Hai Duong, the cluster there was under control, health minister Nguyen Thanh Long said, according to a government statement.
-Containing the virus in the capital, Hanoi - where 20 new cases have been detected - would take longer, he added:
+"We should not be so worried about the spike in the number of cases.
+The most important thing is contact tracing.
+We have to stay vigilant but not panic."
+Six days after the virus reemerged in the northern province of Hai Duong, the cluster there is under control, Health Minister Nguyen Thanh Long said, according to a government statement.
+Containing the virus in the capital, Hanoi - where 20 new cases have been detected - will take longer, he added.

-"Hanoi has to increases measures to contain the virus.
+"Hanoi has to increase measures to contain the virus.
 The health ministry will support the city to upgrade testing capacity to 40,000 tests per day," Long said.

 Hanoi has taken 15,000 samples since the latest outbreak and currently has capacity to conduct 5,000 tests a day, an official from Hanoi's health department said on Monday.